UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 US 1.02 - Sort Ideas
 As a Visitor

-I want to sort the projects by the number of upvotes or date
+I want to sort the projects by the number of upvotes or date within a specific location

 So that I can see what new or popular projects exist